• $100M Book Club

 ๐Ÿ”ฅ The power insight

-• Perspective expansion means deliberately seeking diverse viewpoints to avoid tunnel vision
+• Perspective Expansion means deliberately seeking viewpoints that challenge your assumptions

-• Perspective broadened... but how do you prepare for an unknown future?
+• Perspectives broadened... but how do you prepare for an unknown future?

 ๐Ÿงธ Example